microsoft/vscode-docs/docs/java/java-tutorial.md

 * [Project Manager for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-dependency)
 * [Visual Studio IntelliCode](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.vscodeintellicode)

-<a class="tutorial-install-extension-btn" href="vscode:extension/vscjava.vscode-java-pack">Install the Java Extension Pack</a>
+<a class="tutorial-install-extension-btn" href="vscode:extension/vscjava.vscode-java-pack">Install the Extension Pack for Java</a>

-The [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) provides a Quick Start guide and tips for code editing and debugging.
+The [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) provides a Quick Start guide and tips for code editing and debugging.
 It also has a FAQ that answers some frequently asked questions.
 Use the command **Java: Getting Started** from the Command Palette (`kb(workbench.action.showCommands)`) to launch the guide.

 ![Java Getting Started](images/java-tutorial/getting-started.png)